nrkno/nrkno-sanity-libs/packages/sanity-plugin-nrkno-schema-structure/README.md

 })
 ```

-At the time of writing, NRK organize 60+ document schemas using this approach.
+At the time of writing, NRK organizes 60+ document schemas using this approach.

 ## Overview